JesseTNRoberts/Old-Blog/_posts/2023-6-12-Transformer-Problems.md

 There is evidence that suggests this could significantly improve the multistep reasoning of transformers.
 CoT.

+It seems the case that an additional "tape" would solve this issue.
+Two tape transformers!
+With internal and external dialogues!
+I bet there is good theoretical backing for this.
+I bet a 2 tape B machine is capable of generating recreating the tape of an arbitrary Turing machine.

 ### Attention Strategies

 - Myopic Attention